charliequin/small-javascript-problems/README.md

 <details>
     <summary>Small hint</summary>

-    You should probably use a for-loop for the first part.
+    You can use a for-loop for the first part.

     To check if a number is divisible by 3 (or 5) the modulo operator will come in handy.

-    For the last part, you'll need to combine some conditional statements with the `hasNextInt` method on `Scanner`.
+    For the last part, you can combine some conditional statements with the `hasNextInt` method on `Scanner`.
 </details>

 ## Leaping for joy